ST. PHILIP AND ST. JAMES, APOSTLES & HOMEMADE PITA BREAD

 Philip doesn’t yet understand that Jesus and the Father are one and the same.
 How could he not know this after following Jesus for three years of ministry?
 Could it possibly be that the idea of the Father and Son being one and the same is a complicated, if not mind boggling, concept to comprehend?
 In asking to see the Father, Philip is asking for a way to understand.

-Or perhaps the gospel author used Philip as a literary device – a character who needs things explained to him so that the things can be simultaneously explained to the reader.
+Or perhaps St. John used Philip as a literary device – a character who needs things explained to him so that the things can be simultaneously explained to the reader.
 As a writer I recognize this possibility, because here’s the thing, all the other people in the gospels appear as characters for Jesus to interact with so that His words can be spoken.
 As much as I appreciate the Saints and am fascinated by their lives, it’s Jesus’s life and words that are the ones that truly matter.

 St. Philip doesn’t appear in Acts, but according to other sources, after Pentecost, he spread the Word of Jesus Christ for decades.
 He was martyred either by upside-down crucifixion or beheading in the city of Hierapolis (in modern day Turkey) around 80 A.D.